 The changes to this element are mostly structural.

 The section on non-ionising radiation is now clearer.
-There’s a greatly expanded section on effects of exposure with mention of these now by name (such as photokeratitis).
+There’s a greatly expanded section on effects of exposure with mention of these now by name (such as Photokeratitis).
 The radiation risk assessment factors are taken straight from the International Diploma.
 The companion section on ionising radiation follows a similar logical layout.
-You’ll notice though that Geiger-Muller tubes and film badges have now been taken out (the latter have fallen out of use as Kodak pulled out of the dwindling photographic film market).
-The outline of the legal requirements governing ionising radiation has now suddenly become much more explicitly detailed.
-This is surprising given many of the other elements have had technical detail reduced – the point being that, especially when it comes to such radiation, you employ the services of specialists in the form of radiation protection advisors/supervisors.
-So there doesn’t seem that much point in a general safety practitioner going into too much detail.
+You’ll notice though that Geiger-Muller tubes and film badges have now been taken out.
+The outline of the legal requirements governing ionising radiation has now become more explicitly detailed.

-The final section on lasers (which are mostly of the non-ionising radiation variety) is little changed. except for the greater detail on the effects of exposure.
-So, given all of that, I suspect this element will be just as popular as before (i.e. not).
-Still, offering a free laser pointer for every student might pique interest, even if it’s just pointing it at the trainer for target practice.
+The final section on lasers (which are mostly of the non-ionising radiation variety) is little changed.
+Except for the greater detail on the effects of exposure.